IBMStockTrader/stocktrader-helm/README.md

 ## Install stocktrader Helm chart

 1. [Set up the Helm CLI to work with IBM Cloud Private.](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/app_center/create_helm_cli.html)
 2. Review the values.yaml file.
-By default the tradr (node.js application), notification-slack, and notification-twitter projects are not deployed.
+By default the tradr (node.js application), notification-slack, notification-twitter and trade-history projects are not deployed.
 If you want to deploy any of those projects, you will need to request it via command-line option or via your own values yaml file.
 3. Install the chart.
 Here is a sample helm install command.